SilentCodeSage/Netflix/README.md

     - useRef hook applied for less component render
     - firebase setup and deployed
     - login and signup was implemented\
     - used redux and made a slice for user
+    - BugFix : redirect user to home if logged out and restrict entry to /browse without sign in or sign up
+    - Unsubscribed to onAuthStateChange()
+    - tmdb setup get apikey and token
+    - api call done
+    - created custom hooks
+    - browse page half done ie... the trailor playing behind
 # Features

     - Login/Signup